Birzeit

 Birzeit (بيرزيت), also Bir Zeit (بير زيت), is a Palestinian Christian town north of Ramallah, in the West Bank.
 Its population in the 2017 census was 5,878.
 Birzeit is home to Birzeit University and to the Birzeit Brewery.

+Etymology

+The origins of Birzeit are not documented, but the archaeological remains present in the municipality date back to Roman and Byzantine times.
+The Arabic name bir zeit, meaning "well of [olive] oil ," likely derives from those periods, as olive oil was traditionally stored in wells dug in the ground.
+Six of these wells still remain in the historic center of the town, although they are currently disused.

 Location

 Bir Zeit is located 7.5 km north of Ramallah.
 It is bordered by Jifna and Ein Siniya to the east, 'Atara to the north, Burham, Kobar and Al-Zaytouneh to the west, and Abu Qash to the south.

 History

 Sherds from the Iron Age II, Hellenistic, Roman, Byzantine and Mamluk eras have been found.

 West of the town, at Khirbat Bir Zait, sherds have been found from Iron Age I to the early Ottoman era, with most of them dating back to Iron Age II.
 The Iron Age ruins span the peak and western slope, while the medieval remnants cluster near the sizable building on the eastern slope.
 Here are the remains of a building which have been dated to the Crusader era.
 Guérin first noted the remains of a buildings 50 paces on each side.
-He thought it could be from the Byzantine era, or later.
+He thought it could be from the Byzantine era or later.
 The ruin has been identified with the biblical location of Birzaith.
 It also identified with Bethzetho and Bethzaith, a village mentioned in 1 Maccabees and by Josephus in relation to Judas Maccabeus' war with Bacchides.